Kel Knight: Quirks, personality traits and features

 Kel wears a combover hairstyle kept in place with Brylcreem and is never without one of his manbags.
 Kel is often seen wearing a pair of shorts, way above the kneeline, when he is powerwalking.
 One of Kel's many interests is books and he seems to have a soft spot for the South African author Bryce Courtenay.
 This is evident in many episodes.
 For example, in episode 3, failing to make communication with the other butchers at a meat retreat, he pulls out the book The Power of One.
 In episode 4, he mentions the author twice: Kath is reading the Anti Candida diet book, and Kel mentions Bryce Courtenay, although Courtenay did not actually write the book (far from his genre).
 Later on, Kel complains of Kath participating in the musical The Hours.
 Kath recommends he joins the play, which he does, due to them having busy schedules, looking for some time to spend together.
 Kath explains to Kel that it was a book/movie adaptation to which Kel responds, "That was that Bryce Courtenay book, wasn't it?".
 However, Bryce did not write this book either.
 In series 4, when Kath, Kim, Kel and Brett were playing Trivial Pursuit, Kath asked Kel who wrote Captain Underpants and he replied Bryce Courtenay.

-Kel's greased down hair, vinyl coat and pleather man bags
+Physical appearance

-Kel he has greased down hair in every episode, held in place with Brylcreem.
+Kel has greased down hair in every episode, held in place with Brylcreem.

 Kel is seen wearing a vinyl coat: during the TV series he is seen wearing coats purchased from Mens Land, which is mentioned by Kel in the "Da Kath & Kim Code".

 Kel is seen with a man bag made out of pleather during the TV series.
 When Kath and Kel are going on their honeymoon, Kel asks if his man bags can fit in Kath's bag; however, Kath tells Kel he needs only one, which proves that Kel is extremely metrosexual and has an intensive fondness for man bags.